10 Days Bhutan Tour Package

 • 24/7 support throughout the tour to ensure your comfort and satisfaction.

-To confirm your booking for the 10 days Nepal Bhutan tour with Welcome Nepal Treks, we require a photocopy of your passport along with a minimum 10% advance payment of the total tour cost.
+To confirm your booking for the 10 days Bhutan tour with Welcome Nepal Treks, we require a photocopy of your passport along with a minimum 10% advance payment of the total tour cost.
 Payments can be made via cash, bank transfer, or online methods.
 We also accept credit cards (Visa, MasterCard, and others) as well as direct cash payments.
 While last-minute bookings are welcome, they should be made at least one day before the scheduled departure.
 If you have any questions or need more information about the tour, please don't hesitate to contact us, and we will be happy to assist you.

-Tipping for guides and drivers during your 10 days Nepal and Bhutan tour is a customary way to show appreciation for their hard work and service.
+Tipping for guides and drivers during your 10 days Bhutan tour is a customary way to show appreciation for their hard work and service.
 While tipping is not obligatory, it is greatly appreciated if you are satisfied with the service provided.
 It’s common to offer tips at the end of your tour, either directly to the guide and driver or in an envelope.
 The amount can vary depending on the length of the tour, the level of service, and your personal satisfaction with their assistance.
 Tipping is a meaningful gesture to express gratitude for their efforts in making your journey enjoyable.